Mushrum-mmb/Simple-AI-Image-Classification/README.md

 Automatically uses GPU acceleration if available, ensuring faster inference times.
 * Easy Deployment:
 The Gradio interface can be launched with a simple command, and the share=True option allows sharing the interface with others via a public link.
+* Easy Usage:
+I am training this AI in Google Colab, so you can use and test it there.
+Google Colab is suitable for those who have a low-spec device like mine.

 ### ⬇️ Installation
 ***Ensure that you have already installed Git and set up your Python environment.***

+Note: For Google Colab users, skip the installation below and download only the 'Training artifacts'.

 To run this application locally, ensure you have opened the CMD and have the following dependencies installed:
 ```bash